 How to Increase the Acidity of Your Soil

-If your soil is alkaline and you need to make it more acidic, use elemental sulfur.
-Organic gardeners use elemental sulfur to decrease the ph level (remember, the lower on the ph on a ph meter the more acidic).
-Take care you use elemental sulfur and not aluminum sulfate when purchasing.
+Use elemental sulfur if your soil is alkaline and you need to make it more acidic.
+Organic gardeners use elemental sulfur to decrease the pH level (remember, the lower the pH meter, the more acidic it is).
+Take care that you use elemental sulfur and not aluminum sulfate when purchasing.

-Important caution note: When lowering the ph level of your soil to make it more acidic, never try and lower it more than 1 ph level on the ph scale in a given year.
-Take care to read the instructions on the sulfur you use to make sure you don’t apply too much and if needed, do 2 applications over the year instead of all at once.
-This is a slow level, long-term process, have patience and be the turtle here, not the hare.
+Pro Tip: When lowering the pH level of your soil to make it more acidic, never try and reduce it to more than one pH level on the pH scale in a given year.
+Be careful to read the instructions on the sulfur you use to make sure you don’t apply too much, and if needed, do two smaller applications over the course of a year instead of all at once.
+This is a slow, long-term process, patience will pay off.

 How to Decrease the Acidity of Your Soil

 If your soil is too acidic and you need to make it more alkaline, use lime or calcium.
-There are varying points of view on using lime (made from crushed limestone) vs. ground-up oyster shells.
-Both will increase alkalinity but if your soil already has a high magnesium level, you DON’T want to use lime.
-Instead, use the ground-up oyster shells –> click here for my recommended resources.
+There are varying points of view on using lime (made from crushed limestone) vs. calcium (made from crushed oyster shells).

-A word of caution: no matter what you’re using to amend your soil, it’s important you understand how it works, what your current levels are, and the appropriate amount to use for YOUR soil based on the tested levels.
-Grab yourself a ph testing kit (mentioned above) and keep those ph test strips handy so you can continually monitor the ph range of your soil throughout the year.
+Pro Tip: no matter what you’re using to amend your soil, it’s important you understand how it works, what your current levels are, and the appropriate amount to use for YOUR soil based on the tested levels.
+Grab yourself a pH testing kit (mentioned above) and keep those pH test strips or soil meter handy so you can continually monitor the pH range of your soil throughout the year.

 Do Coffee Grounds Make Soil More Acidic?

-BUT using coffee grounds can be a great soil builder and natural fertilizer.
-This study, done by a Lab for Sunset magazine, has a great break down of how coffee grounds improve your soil.
-Most notable is the phosphorus, potassium, magnesium, and copper levels.
+But using coffee grounds can be a great soil builder and natural fertilizer.
+This coffee-compost study, done by a lab for Sunset magazine, has a great breakdown of how coffee grounds improve your soil.
+Most notable are the phosphorus, potassium, magnesium, and copper levels.

 In summary, the available plant essential elements, which will be substantially improved where the coffee grounds are used as a soil amendment, include phosphorus, potassium, magnesium, and copper.

-I have used coffee grounds for years on my blueberries, raspberries, and tomatoes.
+I have used coffee grounds for years on my blueberry, raspberry, and tomato plants.
 One key thing to note is to make sure you spread them out in a thin layer and work it into the soil or mulch.
-It's also recommended to keep the coffee grounds to 25 to 35% volume when mixing it in with your mulch or soil.
+It's also recommended to keep the coffee grounds to 25%-35% volume when mixing it in with your mulch or soil.

 It's also ideal to use dry coffee grounds.
-Wet coffee grounds will clump together and can develop mold as well as create a barrier for moisture and air circulation.
+Wet coffee grounds will clump together and potentially develop mold.
+They can also create a barrier for proper moisture and air circulation.
 Planet Natural coffee compost is a great resource as well.

-Most plants will get along fine with ph levels between 5.5 and 7 without too much of an issue.
-There are some exceptions to this generality (isn't there always) so I've listed out the plants below for you that really need the higher acid levels to grow well.
-Of special note is blueberries, they are one of the most acid soil loving plants out there.
+Most plants will get along fine with pH levels between 5.5-7 without too much of an issue.
+There are some exceptions to this generality so I've listed out the plants below that really need the higher acid levels to grow well.
+Of special note are blueberries, they are one of the most acid-soil-loving plants out there.

-I plant my high acid-loving plants together so I'm only amending the soil for acid in one area.
+I plant my perennial high-acid-loving plants together so I'm only amending the soil for acid in one area.

 This is my variation of companion planting based on soil preference.
 I plant my rhubarb between my blueberry plants and my raspberries are one row over from my blueberries.

 Because these are perennial plants, they're staying in the same soil and spot year after year, I amend the soil once in the spring by adding fir mulch.
-This doubles as moisture retention in the summer months (blueberries have shallow roots) as well as my mummy berry (a fungus that infects blueberries) protection as well as moisture retention in the summer months since blueberries have shallow roots.
+This doubles as moisture retention in the summer months (blueberries have shallow roots) as well as my mummy berry protection (a fungus that infects blueberries).
+Learn more about protecting your blueberries from mummy disease and how to fix it here.

 Fruits and Vegetables That Prefer High Acidic Soil